MicrosoftDocs/memdocs/memdocs/configmgr/develop/reference/apps/sms_userapplicationrequest-server-wmi-class.md

 ---
 # SMS_UserApplicationRequest Server WMI Class
-The `SMS_UserApplicationRequest` Windows Management Instrumentation (WMI) class is an SMS Provider server class, in Configuration Manager, that represents a user’s application request.
+The `SMS_UserApplicationRequest` Windows Management Instrumentation (WMI) class is an SMS Provider server class, in Configuration Manager, that represents a user's application request.

  The following syntax is simplified from Managed Object Format (MOF) code and includes all inherited properties.